admin-ch/CovidCertificate-UIdoc/README.md

     - *inAppDeliveryCode* can be generated in the mobile application (min. v.
 2.2.0)
     - app tranfer code expire 7 days after generation of the code
     - only one certificate is delivered per app transfer code
-  - certificates in PDF format will be compressed in a ZIP file and downloaded
+  - certificates in PDF format will be compressed in a ZIP archive and downloaded
 - PDF only
   - available for all certificate types
-  - certificates in PDF format will be compressed in a ZIP file and downloaded
+  - certificates in PDF format will be compressed in a ZIP archive and downloaded

 The specifications regarding the field values of the CSV are the same as for the API.
 Use the [API documentation]( https://github.com/admin-ch/CovidCertificate-Apidoc#request---certificate-data